 - Incorporate stripes.
 Horizontal stripes will make a wall appear longer, and vertical stripes will make it seem taller.

 - Don’t be afraid of white.
 When considering colors that make a room look bigger, white, in its many shades, is always an optimum choice.
 Its reflective qualities help open space and make it appear light and airy.

 If you have a small space to work with, you’ll want to scale everything down.
 Use sleek, smaller-scale furniture to keep the room from feeling crowded.
 This will help you optimize your floor space and traffic flow as well.

 Are you the kind of person who lives by a “go big or go home” mantra?
 Then if, for example, you have a large sofa in a small living room, make that the focal point and limit the use of a lot of additional furniture pieces so as not to clutter the space.
-Since multiple pieces of large scale furniture can often overwhelm a small room, you can try a large statement piece of wall art as your one large piece instead.
-It will stand out and make the room feel larger!
+Since multiple pieces of large-scale furniture can often overwhelm a small room, you can try a statement piece of wall art as your one large piece instead.
+It will stand out and make the room feel bigger!

 Keep it light and airy by allowing breathing room between the furniture and the walls.
 Avoid pushing all your furniture right up against the wall and give your pieces space (like end tables, for example) from the wall.